 2.1 Peer Review Policy

-Substantive articles undergo double-blind peer-review process.
-Opinion pieces and book reviews are peer-reviewed by editors and may be sent out for blind reviews based on the decision of the opinion or book review editor(s).
+Substantive articles undergo double-anonymize peer-review process.
+Opinion pieces and book reviews are peer-reviewed by editors and may be sent out for anonymize reviews based on the decision of the opinion or book review editor(s).

 - The reviewer should have no prior knowledge of your submission